umasivakumar232/Bikesharing/README.md

   * Traffic friendly - Helps ease the congestion on the roads and traffic jams
   * Health benefits -  Helps busy city dwellers get exercise they need for a day

-"Wouldn't it be great if we had a similar thing in Des Moines?" she said before dozing off.
-I don't nap on plane rides, so i spent the whole trip thinking about what she said.
+"Would be great if we had a similar thing in Des Moines" she said before dozing off.
+I don't nap on plane rides, so I spent the whole trip thinking about what she said.
 I quickly used the time on hand to download some publically available data on Bike Sharing from the CitiBike website.

 The data included: Ride ID, Rideable type, Started at, Ended at, Start station name, Start station ID, End station name, End station ID, Start latitude, Start longitude, End latitude, End Longitude , User Type ,Gender and Year of Birth